SpaceIbrahim/3dV/README.md

 # 3dV
 ## Overview
-3dV is a simple python program which allows you to test and experiment with any accelarometer and gyroscope sensor.
+3dV (3D visualizer) is a simple python program which allows you to test and experiment with any accelarometer and gyroscope sensor.
 3dV takes inputs from the sensor through the serial port.
 It read `yaw` `pitch` and `roll`.

 <p align="center">
     <img src="images/image.webp">